mpoxson/MonarchAPI/README.md

 - make sure your securtiy group allows public connections for aws

+# Scope

+- The scope of our project is smaller Sql Server databases on either Azure or AWS.
+We aim to move data from existing dbs to fresh/empty dbs.
+Some integration is possible, but only for the dbo schema.

 # How to see api endpoints and use them

 http://127.0.0.1:8000/docs